Baracoa, Cuba: What to pack, what to wear, and when to go [2024]

 • Luggage scale to avoid fees

-If you go to Parque Independencia, you're likely to do a lot of walking.
+If you go to Parque Independencia, you will do a lot of walking.
 These are a must:

-If you visit Baracoa during March, you may notice that it is a perfect temperature and dry with little rain.
+If you visit Baracoa during February, you may find that it is warm and dry with little rain.
 Temperatures tend to hover around the high 70s F (mid 20s C) during the day, while at night they can dip into the low 70s F (low 20s C).
 Humidity is generally between 70 and 80% during the day.
+In terms of precipitation, you can expect it to rain occasionally.

 What to wear/what to pack: